-Butterfield, Reginald and Edwards, Christine and Woodall, Jean (2004) The new public management and the UK Police Service.
+Butterfield, Reginald, Edwards, Christine and Woodall, Jean (2004) The new public management and the UK Police Service.
 Public Management Review, 6 (3). pp. 395-415.
 ISSN 1471-9037Full text not available from this repository.

 This article explores the impact of the introduction of the New Public Management (NPM) within the UK Police Service since the mid-1990s.
 A specific focus upon individual performance management (one of the central features of NPM) is examined from the perspective of the police sergeant who has primary responsibility for managing performance and ultimately the delivery of policing services within one of the UK's 'essential' public services.
 After a discussion of the literature on individual performance management within the context of the NPM, the article identifies four major research questions relating to: the job role demands of performance management; access to valid and reliable performance management information; the capacity to provide follow-up development and support; and the wider integration of performance management with organization strategy and service objectives.
 After reporting on interview data collected from role sets in which the sergeant is a focal member, the article concludes with a discussion of the constraints upon effective performance management within the NPM.

-|Research Community:||University of Westminster > Westminster Business School|
+|Subjects:||University of Westminster > Westminster Business School|

-|Deposited On:||05 Feb 2009 10:31|
+|Date Deposited:||05 Feb 2009 10:31|

 |Last Modified:||17 Oct 2011 14:49|